caomenglong1/measurement-kit/include/measurement_kit/README.md

 ```

-- `"progress"`: emitted whenever the task has made some progress.
+- `"PROGRESS"`: emitted whenever the task has made some progress.
 The
   corresponding JSON is like:

 ```JSON